bumpper/Coin-Flip/tauri/PROJECT_SUMMARY (conflicted).md

-# CoinFlip Tauri Application - Project Summary
+# coinflip Tauri Application - Project Summary

 ## Overview

-The CoinFlip HTML application has been successfully converted into a cross-platform desktop application using Tauri.
+The coinflip HTML application has been successfully converted into a cross-platform desktop application using Tauri.
 This application can now be built as native installers for Windows, macOS, and Linux.

 ## Project Structure

 ```
-CoinFlip/
+coinflip/
 ├── src/                          # Frontend assets
 │   ├── index.html               # Main application HTML
 │   ├── heads.png                # Heads coin image